f-droid/fdroid-website/_docs/FAQ_-_App_Developers.md

 (again, this is for security) so the user will probably want to export that first, and re-import it afterwards.

-We also support reproducible builds, so we can build a version from source and check against your official release.
+We also support and encourage you to setup apps to be ready for [reproducible builds](https://f-droid.org/docs/Reproducible_Builds/), so we can build a version from source and check against your official release.
 If they match (ignoring the signature) we can then publish your official APK with your signature used.
 This is a tedious task, since we have to standardize on the build